 The tax liens to be auctioned are for those properties on which the delinquent taxes have not been paid within the provided time period.
-A list of available properties will be made available by the Revenue Commissioner's office no earlier than April 1, 2021.
 An electronic copy of the list of properties may be accessed at www.tallapoosapropertytax.com or interested parties may pick up a paper copy at the Revenue Commissioner's office at 125 N Broadnax St. Rm 106 Dadeville, AL 36853.
+Printed lists are \$5.00 each.